 Extensive composition and formal writing will be required.
 The literature study will involve the central themes of United States literature.
-Supplementary independent acquisition of vocabulary requires knowledge: work application of grammatical conventions; understanding and and establishment of sound academic habits and strong study skills.
+Supplementary work requires independent acquisition of vocabulary knowledge; understanding and application of grammatical conventions; and establishment of sound academic habits and strong study skills.
 Students will be expected to work diligently to complete course requirements and personally derived goals.
 Assignments and projects in the summer and as culminating activities throughout the year are required.

-ENGLISH III: COLLEGE PREP & ENGLISH III: ACCELERATED Year 5 credits GRADE 11
+ENGLISH III: COLLEGE PREP

+& ENGLISH III: ACCELERATED Year 5 credits GRADE 11